mfmayer/darchivist/README.md

 # DArchivist (Digital Archivist)

 DArchivist is meant to be your personal digital archivist, helping you archive and find your documents in your paperless (home) office.
-His goal is to keep everything as simple and straightforward as possible.
+Its goal is to keep everything as simple and straightforward as possible.
 No databases, no dependencies on tools, as few frameworks as possible.

 TODO: Describe Software, idea and principle behind DArchivist while going paperless.

-## Getting started
+## Build & Install

 After cloning the project, it can be just compiled by: